bxparks/AceButton/docs/binary_encoding/README.md

 Unfortunately, the `digitalRead()` method on an Arduino platform is known to be suboptimal in terms of CPU cycles.

-To workaround this inefficiency, we invert the dependency between the `EncodedButtonConfig` and the `AceButton` class.
+To workaround this inefficiency, I inverted the dependency between the `EncodedButtonConfig` and the `AceButton` classes.
 Instead of calling `AceButton::check()` in the global `loop()` method for each of the `M` buttons, we instead call the `EncodedButtonConfig::checkButtons()` method, which calls the `digitalRead()` function just `N` times, then reuses those values when calling the `AceButton::checkState()` methods for the `M` buttons.
 Instead of making `N * (2^N - 1)` calls to `digitalRead()`, we make only `N` calls.

+The number of buttons that can be supported by `EncodedButtonConfig` is limited by the amount of memory required for the instances of AceButton, but more realistically, by the CPU time needed to execute `EncodedButtonConfig::checkButtons()` which internally calls the `AceButton::checkState()` for all the buttons.
+The amount of CPU time for the `checkButtons()` call must be smaller than about 4-5ms to allow the debouncing and event detection algorithms to work.

 The usage looks like this: